Pantry

 Design System

-Brand Identity
+Visual Identity

 Key takeaways

-Item Categories that can be created and modified
+Item categories that can be created and modified

 Manageable Common Items and Saved Items